 Employment Consultants receive extensive Employment Specialist trainings on laws and policy, person-centered planning, job development, marketing, matching supports needed, worksite analysis, teaching strategies, and job supports.

-In addition to this, all Employment Consultants receive training on Protecting an Individuals Rights, Outcomes and Objectives, Providing a Healthy and Safe Environment to Individuals, Cardiopulmonary Resuscitation (CPR), First Aid, Emergency Drills and Preparation, Crisis Prevention Intervention (CPI), Individual Specific Training, and Transportation Safety.
+In addition to this, all Employment Consultants receive training on Protecting an Individuals Rights, Outcomes and Objectives, Providing a Healthy and Safe Environment to Individuals, Cardiopulmonary Resuscitation (CPR), First Aid, Emergency Drills and Preparation, Safe Crisis Management (SCM), Individual Specific Training, and Transportation Safety.

 How do I get a referral to this program?